20 Best day trips from Los Angeles – fun, unique and cool places to explore (updated 2023)

-you can visit the desert, drive through some magnificent coastlines and communities, explore wine country and even see historic early California missions and towns.
+You can visit the desert, drive through some magnificent coastlines and communities, explore wine country and even see historic early California missions and towns.
+Doing these fun day trips from Los Angeles in my experience, is a fantastic way to experience cool destinations, historic sites and gorgeous landscapes just a short drive or weekend getaway from the city.
 Check out these 20 best day trips from Los Angeles for inspiration on doing some touring just outside of the Los Angeles Metropolitan region.
-If you are planning a weekend in Los Angeles or the surrounding areas outside of the city, check out all of these fantastic suggestions below

-Here’s some fantastic day trips from Los AngelesÂ
+Here’s some fantastic day trips from Los Angeles

 If you are looking for an easy day trip or even a nice getaway from Los Angeles, check out these fantastic locations just a short drive from the city to some of the unique and scenic locations from the ocean areas, wine country, the desert areas to the Eastern Sierras.